Belize: Country and Foreign Investment

 . . . and foreign pressure may hold back offshore development.

 Internal Belizean taxes are moderate, with a small turnover-based tax in addition to 25% corporation tax.
 Employees pay a flat tax of 25% tax on income plus social contributions.
 There is a variety of offshore schemes, including IBC legislation, a modern trusts law, and an array of free zones and investment incentive schemes.
-Belize offered 'economic citizenship' until the program was cancelled in 2002, and there is a retired persons regime.
-International pressure on Belize to moderate its offshore regime in exchange for debt relief seemed to have slackened in 2003.
+Belize offered 'economic citizenship' until the programme was cancelled in 2002, and there is a retired persons regime.

-The business environment is quite good, but e-commerce lags.
+The business environment is quite good, though e-commerce lags.

-Telecommunications are state-of-the-art, but too expensive because of the telecommunications monopoly which is holding back development.
+Telecommunications are state-of-the-art, but too expensive due to the telecommunications monopoly which is holding back financial opportunities.
 Recent moves to open up an e-commerce free zone may have come too late for Belize to catch up with more advanced jurisdictions.
 Air and sea communications are both good, and it may be that Belize's immediate offshore future lies more in expanding its effective and popular free zones than in other directions.